-An exception to the above is when an employee is requested to report for duty preceding his/her regularly scheduled shift starting time.
+An exception to the above is when an employee is requested to report for duty preceding his or her regularly scheduled shift starting time.
 In this case, the employee would be compensated at a rate of one and one-half (1-1/2) time the actual time they are physically performing his or her assignment.
 Limited to up to one (1) worked.

 Section 14.9 Range Overtime - Range overtime, when scheduled, will be compensated at the rate of one and one-half (1-1/2) times the normal rate of pay for each hour worked.
-Employees will be given a minimum of (2) weeks notice by the Chief of Police or his designee of such scheduled range overtime.
-Hours worked shall commence upon an officer's departure from the police station and shall end upon his or her return to the police station.
-Officers are required to report and return to the station when engaged in range activities.
-In the event an officer must clean his or her weapon upon returning to the station, he or she will receive compensation for the time spent performing such a task provided the task is performed immediately upon the officer's return.
+Employees will be given a minimum of (2) weeks notice by the Chief of Police or his or her designee of such scheduled range overtime.
+Hours worked shall commence upon an employee's departure from the police station and shall end upon his or her return to the police station.
+Employees are required to report and return to the station when engaged in range activities.
+In the event an employee must clean his or her weapon upon returning to the station, he or she will receive compensation for the time spent performing such a task provided the task is performed immediately upon the employee's return.

-Section 14.10 Court Time - Whenever it is necessary for an off-duty officer to appear either in Municipal Court or any other official court or hearing on matters pertaining to or arising from police business, or to appear before the Prosecutor at his or her request for a pre-trial conference, the officer shall complete a court time record form and submit it to the Chief of Police or his designee.
-The Chief of Police, his designee, or Operations Lieutenant or his designee may limit the number of officers who may testify in any given court case.
+Section 14.10 Court Time - Whenever it is necessary for an off-duty employee to appear either in Municipal Court or any other official court or hearing on matters pertaining to or arising from police business or to appear before the Prosecutor at his or her request for a pre-trial conference, the employee shall complete a court time record form and submit it to the Chief of Police or his or her designee.
+The Chief of Police, his or her designee, or Patrol Lieutenant or his or her designee may limit the number of employees who may testify in any given court case.

-The off duty officer shall receive a minimum of three (3) hours pay at the rate of one and one-half (1-1/2) times his or her normal pay.
-In the event an officer is in court longer than the three (3) hours minimum, he or she will be compensated for actual hours worked at the rate of one and one-half (1-1/2) times his or her normal rate of pay, provided he or she obtains a court time slip signed by an employee of the court (i.e. bailiff, judge, court reporter, clerk) for those hours.
+The off duty employees shall receive a minimum of three (3) hours pay at the rate of one and one-half (1-1/2) times his or her normal pay.
+In the event an employee is in court longer than the three (3) hours minimum, he or she will be compensated for actual hours worked at the rate of one and one-half (1-1/2) times his or her normal rate of pay.

-For any off duty court appearance that requires an officer to testify outside the Hamilton County area, the court time will begin when the officer leaves headquarters and end when he or she returns.
-The Township will provide transportation to and from this court appearance.
+For any off duty court appearance that requires an employee to testify outside the Hamilton County area, the court time will begin when the employee leaves headquarters and end when he or she returns.
+The Employer will provide transportation to and from this court appearance.